telekom/gateway-kong-fork/PLUGINS.md

 - request size limiting
 - cors

-All plugins that we use directly or in their customized version are included in the docker image that we build and deploy.
+All plugins that we use with or without customizations are bundled in the docker image.

 ## Customization of plugins for Stargate
 ### Prometheus